thekingsimba/mifi-order-management-app/README.md

 ### User Management API (`/mifi-api/mifi-order/v1/`)
 - `/UserGroup/{type}` - User group information
 - `/getTokenAuth/getToken` - Token exchange

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is proprietary software.
-All rights reserved.

-## 👥 Support

-For support and questions, please contact the development team or create an issue in the project repository.

 ## 🔄 Version History